Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Experiment Results

 \subsection{Data-Scaling Experiments}

 To understand the scalability of audio–language pretraining, we conduct controlled experiments using CaptionStew subsets at 400K, 1M, 4M, and 10M (whole corpus) audio-text pairs.
+Importantly, these subsets are constructed in a strictly nested manner, i.e., $\mathcal{D}_{400k} \subset \mathcal{D}_{1M}\subset \mathcal{D}_{4M}\subset \mathcal{D}_{10M}$ , rather than via independent resampling.
 Figure~\ref{fig:data_scaling} reveals distinct scaling patterns across objectives and evaluation protocols.

-\textbf{Scaling Patterns.} Most tasks demonstrate consistent performance improvements with increased data scale, validating the potential of large-scale audio-language pretraining.
+\textbf{Scaling Patterns.} Most tasks demonstrate consistent performance improvements with increased data scale, validating the potential of large-scale ALP.
 However, notable exceptions emerge that reveal fundamental limitations of current approaches.
 Sound event detection, particularly for models initialized with AudioSet pretraining, exhibits a reverse scaling trend where performance degrades with more caption data.
 This suggests a potential conflict between natural language supervision--which typically describes audio characteristics and attributes--and temporal localization tasks requiring precise event boundaries.
-Additionally, emotion recognition and instrument classification show weaker scaling gains compared to other tasks, likely reflecting limited caption diversity for these specific attributes in existing corpora, which we will discussed in Sec.~\ref{sec:lexical_analysis}.
+Additionally, emotion recognition and instrument classification show weaker scaling gains compared to other tasks, likely reflecting limited caption diversity for these specific attributes in existing corpora (see Sec.~\ref{sec:lexical_analysis}).

 \textbf{Contrastive vs. Captioning Scaling. } Contrastive learning consistently outperforms captioning at varying data scales, particularly under less data and on discriminative tasks such as audio event classification.
 However, captioning demonstrates slightly better scaling properties, with distinct patterns emerging across task categories. or language-involved tasks--especially captioning and question answering--captioning matches or surpasses contrastive learning at our current 10M-pair scale.
 On linear probing benchmarks, the gap remains substantial, with scaling trends suggesting captioning would require hundreds of millions of pairs to achieve parity with contrastive methods.